Quantum black holes, localization and the topological string: Localization

 Since we keep the classical values $X^{I}_{*}, \bar X^{I}_{*}$ fixed in this problem, differentiating with respect to $X^{I}$ is the same as differentiating with respect to $\Sigma^{I}$.
 This can be explicitly evaluated to find

 The $\mathcal{N}=2$ supergravity Euclidean action is

 The off-shell fields do not depend on the coordinates of the $S^{2}$ and the angular variable $\theta$ of the $AdS_{2}$.
-These integrals can be done be done trivially and give an overall factor of $8\pi ^{2}$, so that
+These integrals can be done trivially and give an overall factor of $8\pi ^{2}$, so that

 The first piece in \eqref{Sbulkeval} which is linear in $r_{0}$ can be rewritten as:

 where we have used a Taylor expansion in the first line and the attractor equation \be F_{I}(X_{*}^{I}) - \bar F_{I}(X_{*}^{I}) = i q_{I} \ee in the second.